MRdevX/nestjs-queue-worker-poc/ARCHITECTURE.md

 ### High-Level Architecture

-The system follows a microservices-inspired architecture with clear separation of concerns:
+The system follows a microservices-inspired architecture with clear separation of concerns and optimized worker patterns:

 ```
 ┌─────────────────────────────────────────────────────────────────┐